santolucito/santolucito.github.io/COMS1002/2/index.md

 - samples
 - synths

+The recording should last roughly 10 minutes.
+Note that in order to achieve this length, you will need to improvise a bit with your code in real-time.
+Do not try to plan out all 10 minutes exactly ahead of time.

 ### What to hand in?

 - A link to the public posted video recording of your live code performance in Sonic Pi.
 The description field of the video should contain a short (at least 2 paragraphs, more if you like) write-up highlighting interesting moments in the performance or lines of code you thought were creative.